BenD780x9/Linux_Configurator/README.md

   * Add Ubuntu Installer and saparate all by OS type.
   * Remove unused modules.
   * Add AMD GPU Drivers
-  * Add massages that tell the installer progress.
+  * Add messages that tell the installer progress.
   * Add pip & python installation scripts based on the host system.
   *